ASHdevelopment/standards/html.md

 ### 4.1 When Things Get Nesty

- Add comments on closing tags when 3 levels of the same type of tags are used in a row
+ Add comments on closing tags when 3 levels of the same type of tags are used in a row.
+Start counting from the most nested tag outwards and on the 3rd type of that closing tag begin comments.

  **Bad**
  ```html